Posted in: Digital marketingLast update: 04/06/20

 Even though your potential leads may not know you, social media enables you to do a little research on them.
 This way you can offer them a taste of exactly what they want on the first contact, so they’ll gladly give you their details for more and possible convert on the spot.
 And according to Business.com, 55% of buyers use social media when considering a purchase, so it makes sense to ensure you’re well represented on the social media platform preferred by your target market.

 1. Begin social selling

 Social selling is a great way to gain insight into your potential and existing customers before you even talk to them.
-That means using their actions on social media, like Instagram, Twitter, Facebook or LinkedIn, to identify their needs.
-Then figure out how you can fulfil those needs.
+That means using their actions on social media, like Instagram, Twitter, Facebook, or LinkedIn, to identify their needs.
+Then figure out how you can fulfill those needs.

 Create a live video, webinar, or hangout